A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Conclusions

 \section{Conclusions}

 This paper proposed a data-driven robust solution to the safety and reference tracking control problems for constrained CPSs by leveraging robust reachability arguments.
 The proposed control architecture included two data-driven add-on modules (local to the plant and to the networked controller) designed to ensure safety while enhancing, whenever possible, the tracking performance under cyber-attacks in a supervised manner.
 Theoretical and simulation results have been reported to show the effectiveness of the proposed scheme.
+Future studies will be devoted to extending the proposed scheme to particular classes of nonlinear systems.